101companies/101rails/README.md

     bundle install --path vendor/bundle

+If you have troubles with installing gem on OSX and have error:

+     clang: error: unknown argument: '-multiply_definedsuppress' [-Wunused-command-line-argument-hard-error-in-future]

+Then try to do next command before installing gems:

+    export ARCHFLAGS="-Wno-error=unused-command-line-argument-hard-error-in-future"

 After installing mongodb you need to start it and then launch application with:

     bundle exec rails server